peterrichards-lr/liferay-workflow-extensions/docs/README.md

 The base package for these modules is com.liferay.workflow and this can be used when configuring loggers, if required.

+## Example Workflow

+The following example is based on an on-boarding use case.

 [Use case example](example/README.md)

 ## Workflow Extensions Common